0waisAli/Excel-RavenStack-SaaS-Analytics/README.md

 Active Subscriptions / Seats

+Charts and visualizations include a line chart that shows how both the filteres MRR and ARR correspond to each other and a column chart that shows the number of seats

 💡 Insight: Test revenue scenarios under different customer, region, or pricing conditions — just like a business dashboard.

+3️⃣ Churn & Retention

+A pivot table that shows which reason contributed more towards churn //////////////////////////////
+Visualization: Column chart — Churn Reason vs Signup Month/Year

+KPIs: Reactivation Rate, Total Refunds

+💡 Insight: Identify why customers leave, track churn trends over time, and measure success of win-back efforts.

+4️⃣ Feature Usage & Beta Adoption

+Visualization: Bar/Column Chart by Plan Tier

+Total Usage Count

+Beta Feature Adoption %

+💡 Insight: Understand how usage varies by plan tier and which users engage with beta or experimental features.

+5️⃣ Support & Customer Experience

+Visualizations:

+Avg.
+Resolution Time by Priority

+Customer Satisfaction by Country

+💡 Insight: Measure customer experience quality and operational efficiency — key to reducing churn.

 🧠 Skills Demonstrated
 Category	Skills